CivicActions/guidebook/about-civicactions/culture.md

 A: Yes, you can ping your manager directly about it.
 Depending on the issue though, it may subsequently be discussed openly.
 If it's something related to development, your peers may have made the exact same mistake and have the solution you're looking for.
 If it's project budget related, we may want to present it to the client immediately along with a plan of action on what steps we suggest taking next.
 The reason most people feel uncomfortable with sharing their mistakes is that they come from environments where failure isn't acceptable.
 That attitude is neither realistic nor helpful -- so at CivicActions we learn from failure and from each other.

 ### Q: On a project team, who is accountable for what?
-I want someone to be held responsible.
+I want someone to be held responsible

 A: In short, we're all responsible for the success of the project.
 Commitments are made individually during our daily standups and sprint plannings.
 Certain roles may have certain responsibilities, but the make-up of a team is more indicative of who will be responsible for what based on the skills between team members.
 If there is something specific that is making you uncomfortable or if there is someone specific that you feel should be accountable for something, that should be brought up.
 A project manager can be very helpful in identifying and remedying issues -- but that doesn't mean it is their sole responsibility to do so.
 We also use Team Working Agreements which can be helpful in ensuring team members know who is responsible for what.